-3.6 Board Digital & Transformation Committee
+3.5 Board Digital & Transformation Committee8

-On 15 September 2020, following the recommendation of the Bank's NomCo, the Bank's Board established the Board Digital & Transformation Committee (BDTC).
-The BDTC is a consultative body that makes proposals to the BoD on the Group's digital, innovation, transformation and cybersecurity matters in order to contribute in achieving the vision and strategic goals of the Bank.
-The BDTC, in carrying out its duties, is accountable to the Board.
+The Bank's Board Digital & Transformation Committee (BDTC) is a consultative body that reviews proposals and gives its strategic advice and guidance on such proposals related to the Group's digital, innovation, transformation and cybersecurity, in order to contribute in achieving the vision and strategic goals of the Bank.
+The BDTC, in carrying out its duties, is accountable to the Bank Board.